rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/2 - Process/readme.md

 	FROM CameraInput TIMESTAMP BY timestamp
 	GROUP BY TumblingWindow(n, 1)
 	```
 	> [TIMESTAMP BY](https://msdn.microsoft.com/library/azure/mt573293.aspx) is an important element of the Stream Analytics Query Language.
-If it was omitted from the query above, you would be querying for the number of events that arrived *at the event hub* each minute rather than the number of events that occurred in each 1-minute interval.
+If it was omitted from the query above, you would be querying for the number of events that arrived *at the event hub* each minute rather than the number of events that occurred at the camera locations.
 TIMESTAMP BY allows you to specify a field in the input stream as the event time.

 1. Confirm that you see the output below: